MicrosoftDocs/bing-docs/bing-docs/bing-news-search/quickstarts/rest/go.md

 ---
 title: "Quickstart: Get news using Bing News Search REST API and Go"
 titleSuffix: Bing Search Services
-description: This quickstart uses the Go language to call the Bing News Search API.
+description: This quickstart uses the Go language to call Bing News Search API.
 The results include names and URLs of news sources identified by the query string.
 services: bing-search-services
 author: swhite-msft
 manager: ehansen